 Because BPC-157 is linked to gastric juice, most people first hear about it in relation to gut health.
 Early studies suggest that it may support the stomach and intestinal lining, which can be especially important for people dealing with ulcers, irritation, or long-standing digestive discomfort.
 When the gut is calmer, it is often easier to absorb nutrients, keep hormones more balanced, and maintain steady day-to-day energy.

 What makes this stomach-healing peptide especially interesting is that its potential benefits do not seem limited to digestion.
 There is ongoing interest in its effect on muscles, tendons, ligaments, and even the nervous system.
 By supporting circulation and collagen formation, it may help the body rebuild tissue in places that are slow to heal.
+For people whose digestive symptoms overlap with ongoing gut inflammation and irritation, this combined effect is part of the appeal.

 From Gut Health to Joint Support: Tendon and Ligament Repair with BPC-157